 Primary Years Programme

-The Primary Years Programme (PYP) is designed for students aged from three to eleven years.
-It is a philosophy, a curriculum framework and a methodology.
+The Primary Years Programme (PYP) is designed for learners aged from three to eleven years.
+It is a concept based, inquiry-driven curriculum framework.

-The PYP strives for a balance between the search for understanding, the acquisition of essential knowledge and skills, the development of positive attitudes and the opportunity for positive action.
+The PYP strives for a balance between the search for understanding, the acquisition of essential knowledge and approaches to learning (skills), the development of positive attitudes and the opportunity for positive action.

-In terms of achieving this balance, the PYP emphasizes five components of the written, taught and assessed curriculum.
-These are referred to as the essential elements of curriculum.
+In terms of achieving this balance, the PYP emphasizes four components of the written, taught and assessed curriculum.

-- Concepts-powerful ideas which have relevance within and across the disciplines and which students must explore and re-explore in order to develop understanding.
+- Concepts – Powerful ideas which have relevance within and across the disciplines and which learners must explore and re-explore in order to develop understanding.

-- Skills-those things the students need to be able to succeed in a changing, challenging world like Thinking skills, Research skills, Social skills, Communication skills and Self-Management skills.
+- Approaches to learning – Skills the learners need to be able to succeed in a changing, challenging world such as thinking, research, social, communication and self-management skills.

-The PYP Model shows all the elements that combine to form the coherent curriculum framework.
+The PYP programme model shows all the elements that combine to form the coherent curriculum framework.